 Description of acrobat ants

 Several species of small to medium-sized ants are occasional pests in and around the home.
-One of these is named the acrobat ant because of the way the worker ants carry their abdomens above the rest of the body as if they were performing a balancing act.
+One of these is named the acrobat ant.
+This is because of the way the worker ants carry their abdomens above the rest of the body as if they were performing a balancing act.
 Acrobat ants are slightly longer than 1/8th inch.
-They vary in color from yellowish brown to dark brown, and the heart-shaped abdomen is usually darker than the rest of the body.
+They vary in color from yellowish-brown to dark brown, and the heart-shaped abdomen is usually darker than the rest of the body.
 Magnification is required to see a pair of spines on the back edge of the middle section of the body that helps identify this ant from other species.
 The habit of the workers to carry their abdomens in the air when they are disturbed is probably the best way to identify this species.

 Life cycle of acrobat ants